How-to Guide - Configuring Promotions

 |---|---|

-| Description | Required.
-The description displayed on the operator screen and receipt when the Promotion is triggered. |
+| Description | The promotion description shown on the operator display and receipt when triggered.
+Required. |

-| Best Deal Priority | Overrides Best Deal Logic to force certain Promotions over others.
-Use only when necessary. |
+| Best Deal Priority | Overrides the automatic Best Deal Logic to force certain promotions to be chosen over others.
+Use only when absolutely necessary as it may produce unexpected results. |

-| Distribute Savings Over All Promotion Items | If selected, distributes the total discount proportionally across all qualifying items (for accounting purposes).
-Does not affect the discount amount. |
+| Distribute Savings Over All Promotion Items | When ticked, distributes the total discount proportionally across all items involved in the promotion (including qualifying items), for accounting purposes.
+Has no impact on the discount amount given. |

-| Operation with Discounts | Defines how this Promotion interacts with manual Discounts. |
+| Operation with Discounts | Controls how the promotion interacts with manual discounts. |

-| Limit Number of Promotions | Restricts how many times the Promotion can trigger within a single transaction.
-If blank, it triggers as many times as needed. |
+| Limit Number Of Promotions | Limits how many times the promotion can trigger within a single transaction.
+Leave blank for unlimited. |

-| Force Acknowledge Triggered Alert | Displays a pop-up message to the operator when the Promotion is triggered, requiring acknowledgement. |
+| Force Acknowledge Triggered Alert | When ticked, displays a pop-up message to the operator when the promotion triggers, requiring acknowledgement. |

-| Alert Operator When Nearly Triggered | Displays a near-miss alert to entice further purchases when the customer is close to qualifying. |
+| Alert Operator When Nearly Triggered | When ticked, alerts the operator when the customer is close to qualifying for the promotion. |

-| Prevent Negative Savings | Prevents the Promotion from resulting in a negative saving. |
+| Prevent Negative Savings | When ticked, prevents the promotion from resulting in a negative saving (i.e. increasing the price). |

-| Show On Operator View | Displays the Promotion on the operator screen when triggered. |
+| Show On Operator View | When ticked, the promotion is displayed on the operator screen. |

-| Show On Printed Receipt | Prints the Promotion description on the customer receipt when triggered. |
+| Show On Printed Receipt | When ticked, the promotion is printed on the receipt. |

 | Field | Description |